-As an administrator, you can change who owns files in Google Drive.
+As an administrator, you can change a file's owner in Google Drive if the current owner and the proposed owner are in your organization.
 For example, if someone leaves your company, you can transfer the files they own to someone else.
 That way, you can save their files before deleting their account.
 Transferring files does not affect who has access to the files.

-- Suspend the current owner's account—This action prevents new content from being created or moved in during the transfer.
+- Suspend the current owner's account.
+This action prevents new content from being created or moved in during the transfer.
 For details, go to Suspend a user temporarily.

 - Tell the new owner not to add files to Drive during the transfer.